-Generic Name: apomorphine (Subcutaneous route)
+Generic Name: apomorphine (a-poe-MOR-feen) (Subcutaneous route)

 Commonly used brand name(s)

 Available Dosage Forms:

 Pharmacologic Class: Dopamine Agonist

 Apomorphine injection is used alone or together with other medicines to treat hypomobility, “off” episodes (“end-of-dose wearing off” and unpredictable “on/off” episodes) in patients with advanced Parkinson's disease, sometimes referred to as "shaking palsy."
 By improving muscle control and reducing stiffness, this medicine allows more normal movements of the body as the disease symptoms are reduced.